In this section, we look at grants of discretionary leave to remain (DL) in the UK for victims of trafficking.

 The Court also highlighted the important distinction between discretionary leave for victims and other types of immigration applications.
 With discretionary leave the assessment is whether the victim’s stay is necessary, not whether their removal will result in a breach of their human rights or rights under the Refugee Convention.

 Where there is a real risk that the person will not be protected, these are more properly dealt with by claiming asylum, or by making an Article 3 application on medical grounds, depending on the circumstances.
-Risk of re-trafficking can be raised as part of an application for DL if the person cannot or does not want to claim asylum.
+Risk of re-trafficking should though be raised as part of an application for DL if the person cannot or does not want to claim asylum.

 When making a decision on DL in relation to the need to stay in the UK to pursue a compensation claim, the Home Office will consider:

 - The likelihood of the claim succeeding – in reference to the claims accepted or rejected by the Competent Authority